shionhonda/hippocampus-garden/content/blog/stats_unbiased_variance/index.md

 ---
 title: "Stats with Python: Unbiased Variance"
 date: "2021-01-17T22:10:03.284Z"
 description: "What is unbiased sample variance?
-Why devide by n-1?
+Why divide by n-1?
 With a little programming with Python, it's easier to understand."
 featuredImage: stats_unbiased_variance/ogp.jpg
 tags: ["en", "stats", "python"]
 ---

 Are you wondering what unbiased sample variance is?
-Or, why it is devided by n-1?
-If so, this post answers them with a simple simulation and a more solid proof.
+Or, why it is divided by n-1?
+If so, this post answers them for you with a simple simulation, proof, and an intuitive explanation.

 Consider you have $n$ i.i.d. samples: $X_1,...,X_n$, and you want to estimate the **population mean** $\mu$ and the **population variance** $\sigma ^2$ from these samples.
 The **sample mean** is defined as: